2026 Speakers

 Amrinder Singh is a Partner at Vensana Capital and joined the firm in 2021.
 Amrinder has nearly two decades of medtech operating and investing experience, ranging from engineering, corporate strategy, and venture capital investing.
 Prior to Vensana Capital, Amrinder was a Senior Investment Director at Medtronic Ventures where he supported new investments in the medtech and digital health spaces, providing operational and board management support to portfolio companies.
 Prior to his investment career, Amrinder led Business Development & Strategy for Medtronic’s care management services, helping to shape the vision for Medtronic's value-based healthcare strategy.
 Amrinder started his career at Medtronic within the Corporate Strategy group.
 Before joining Medtronic, Amrinder held product management and engineering positions at Thoratec Corporation.
 Amrinder graduated from University of California, Davis in Biosystems Engineering and earned his MBA from Northwestern University, Kellogg School of Management.

-Annie Wernig, Managing Director, J.P.
-Morgan
+Annie Wernig, Managing Director, Healthcare Investment Bank, JP Morgan

 Managing Director

-J.P.
-Morgan
+JP Morgan

 Darshana Zaveri, Founder & Managing Partner, Catalyst Health Ventures